xliu93/RentalListing_Evaluation/README.md

 ### PROJECT OBJECTIVE
 1. Learn to process multimedia data ranging from numbers, dates, categorical features, text, geographical data, and pictures(if time permits, use CNN with [reference][2]).
-2. Learn to preprocess geographical data using clustering.
-3. Make thorough application of classification algorithms and compare results.
+2. Make thorough application of classification algorithms and compare results.
-4. Learn to deal with categorical data and interactions among categories.
+3. Learn to deal with categorical data and interactions among categories.

 ### METHOD
+1. Breaking down the three levels of interest 'high', 'medium', and 'low', we can think of the three levels representing whether the building is under-valued, properly-valued, or over-valued, with the information given.
+Therefore, to achieve high accuracy, we need to model the expected value of a certain listing.
+This may include factors on room, location, service, appliances, attractiveness of description, good photos, market price of alternatives, etc.
-1. Currently we don't know what is the best approach, and we will investigate on different classification algorithms including SVM, logistic regresssion, decision tree with AdaBoost.
+2. Currently we don't know what is the best approach, and we will investigate on different classification algorithms including but not limited to SVM, logistic regresssion, decision tree with AdaBoost.
-2. Engineer new features with available data to improve the performance of predictive model.
+3. Since we don't have an existing feature to indicate convenience of life around the building, we have to create either a score or category of it.
+Possibly we can preprocess geographical data using clustering methods under the assumption that close locations will have similar community services.
+4. Number of bedrooms is somewhat a rigid demand when finding a rental, and it has few possible values, say 0(studio), 1, 2, 3, and 4+.
+We can regard it as categorical data under certain conditions.
+This also happends to the location clusters.
+We should decide whether to use different models for different categories or to use same model across categories.
+5. The 'feature' column in dataset is somewhat repetitive to 'description' but in a structured way.
+We will try to find the contribution of additional information given by the text description as well as the interaction between the two features.
+6. More feature engineering will go on as we proceed with the project.

 [2]: https://engineeringblog.yelp.com/2016/11/finding-beautiful-yelp-photos-using-deep-learning.html
 <br>